 We estimate that it will usually take approximately 12 weeks to obtain a Grant of Representation and thereafter approximately a further 3-6 months to deal with the estate and to finalise all other matters, save perhaps for finalisation of tax returns.
 This may take rather longer as we are of course bound to an extent by tax years.
 This is an estimate based upon the assumption that third parties respond swiftly to requests for information and that there are no unexpected complications.
 If any such problems do arise, we will keep you fully informed.
 If they are likely to increase the amount of time we spend dealing with your file, we will notify you in writing and let you have a new costs estimate.

-Jenny in a solicitor in the Private Client department having qualified in August 2013.
+Jenny in an associate solicitor in the Private Client department having qualified in August 2013.
 She specialises in both contentious and non-contentious private client matters including estate administration, Wills, Lasting Powers of Attorney, Trusts, issues affecting the elderly, Court of Protection matters and disputed estates.
-Jenny, whose hourly rate is £200, is an affiliate member of the Society of Trust and Estate Practitioners.
+Jenny, whose hourly rate is £275.00, is an affiliate member of the Society of Trust and Estate Practitioners.

-Samantha is a solicitor in the Private Client department, having qualified in September 2016.
-Samantha specialises in Wills, Lasting Powers of Attorney and non-contentious Estate Administration and is currently studying towards her STEP Diploma in Trusts and Estates.
-Her charging rate is £175 per hour.
+Samantha is an associate solicitor in the Private Client department, having qualified in September 2016.
+Samantha specialises in Wills, Lasting Powers of Attorney and non-contentious Estate Administration.
+Samantha is a full member of the Society of Trusts and Estate Practitioners (STEP), having completed the STEP Diploma in Trusts and Estates, achieving a Distinction.
+Samantha's hourly rate is £250.00

 Suzanna qualified as a solicitor after graduating from University College London.
-After her studies Suzanna worked in a boutique Corporate Finance company and a global advisory firm before returning to law in 2013.
 Suzanna qualified as a solicitor in 2016 and specialises in wills, estates, Lasting Powers of Attorney and Court of Protection matters.
-Her charging rate is £165.
+Suzanna is a full member of the Society of Trusts and Estate Practitioners (STEP), having completed the STEP Diploma in Trusts and Estates.
+She is also listed in the Spears directory as a rising star.
+Her charging rate is £250.00.